 - Satisfy search intent: revise and expand on content to ensure that you’re always answering the questions that led visitors to that page.
 Ensure that you are increasing the word count on your most important pages, like service pages and landing pages — emphasize the who, why, how, what, where, and what next.

 - Add stats or data: include any stats or data that helps support what your content is saying and boost its value.
 Remember to link your sources.

-Thin content can be harmful to your website.
+Thin & low-quality content can be harmful to your website.
 If you have content that performs poorly, your website can dip in search engine rankings.
 Focus on creating content that benefits your website visitors.
 Consider the importance of valuable content in converting visitors into leads — your content should tell the user why they should do business with you rather than your competitor.